If you’ve ever had a hard time sleeping, you’ve surely wondered how to fall asleep faster.

 Did you know you’ll spend about 26 years of your life sleeping?
-But if you spend hours each just trying to fall asleep that could add up to 5-10 years of your life just trying to fall asleep!
+But if you spend hours each night just trying to fall asleep that could add up to 5-10 years of your life just trying to fall asleep!
 Yikes!

 Getting good sleep is probably the most important thing you can do for your health.
 It restores, rejuvenates, re-energizes, and cleanses the body, getting you ready for the next day.

 But millions of people (maybe yourself included) spend hours each night just trying to fall into dreamland.
 Laying there in the dark, tossing and turning, mind racing.
 Going to sleep has become a chore instead of a welcome retreat.
 One more thing to do instead of something to enjoy.
+And unless you have bed bugs, you shouldn’t be tossing and turning each night.

 This is not only a giant waste of your time, but it can severely affect your health.
 In the short term you’ll be less focused, have a worse mood, and be more forgetful.
 But in the long term this can lead to weight gain, heart attack, stroke, dementia, hypertension and more.

 So, to save you from a lifetime of bad sleep and potential health problems, we put together the most comprehensive list online of things you can do NOW to fall asleep faster – like sleeping on the Nuzzle Pillow.
+So unless you have thousands of dollars to spend on a smart bed that learns how to help you fall asleep each night, you’re going to want to check out these sleep hacks.

 Enjoy the list, and let us know in the comments if any of them worked for you!